graphile/starter/README.md

-# PostGraphile Starter
+# Graphile Starter

 ## Purpose

-Take this software and use it as the starting point to build your project.
-Go make some money, and [give something back](https://graphile.org/sponsor/) to support us building more tools and kits for the Node, GraphQL and PostgreSQL ecosystems.
+Graphile Starter is an opinionated off-the-shelf stater project with the boilerplate done for you.
+Included is the beginning of an app which uses Node, GraphQL and PostGraphile with a user registration system and the AntD design framework - everything you need to quickly get started with your application idea.

 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a "finished" solution, but rather the seed of a solution which you should review, customize, fix, and develop further.

 It is intended that you use a "point in time" version of this software ─ it is not intended that you can merge updates to this software into your own derivative in an automated fashion.

 <!-- SPONSORS_BEGIN -->